veracity/veracity-documentation/sections/vap/admin-tab/manage-users.md

 5. Optionally, deselect "Send notification to this user" if you do not want to notify the user that they have been added to an entity in VAP.

 ## To batch add users
+In one batch add, you can import up to 200 users.

 To batch add users to an entity:
 1. Select the **Batch Add Users** button.